ptejada/f3-hmvc/README.md

 	</tbody>
 </table>

-To add your own f3 configuration and routes add a `config.ini` file in the the root.
+To add your own f3 configuration and routes add a `config.ini` file in the root.
 The only configuration option this template uses is `DefaultModule`.
 As the name implies this option will set the default module.
 For example if you want to use a module called `landing` as the default module the `config.ini` file should include:

 ```
 [globals]